UnGuZartex/Blockr/Documentation/UseCases.md

 1h.
 When the user moves the cursor over a conditional block of a/an while/if block and clicks the left mouse key
  1. The system disconnects the socket of the conditional block from the corresponding plug of the while/if block.

+2. When a number of blocks in the program area have been executed
+ 1. The system performs <ins>Reset Program</ins> manually.

 ## Use Case 3: Delete Program Block //TODO EVALUATE USE OF THIS